grafana/mimir/docs/sources/operators-guide/tools/query-tee.md

 ## Configure the query-tee

 The query-tee requires the endpoints of the backend Grafana Mimir clusters.
-You can configure the backend endpoints by setting the `-backend.endpoints` flag to a comma-separated list endpoints:

-- HTTP endpoints: via HTTP or HTTPS URLs.
-Example: `http://query-frontend:80`.
+You can configure the backend endpoints by setting the `-backend.endpoints` flag to a comma-separated list of HTTP or HTTPS URLs.
-- gRPC endpoints: via gRPC URI scheme.
-Example: `dns:///query-frontend:9095`.

 For each incoming request, the query-tee clones the request and sends it to each configured backend.